 This smart home printer is suitable for 10 PPM (black) and 7 PPM (color) using a 35-sheet auto document feeder.
 It features a good looking 2.2-inch mono touch screen allowing users to manage tasks.
 Advanced printing tasks possible include borderless printing and direct input from several cloud services, including Google Drive and Dropbox.

 The HP Smart App is useful for easy mobile printing.
 It uses Bluetooth Smart to set up, which eliminates constant pairing and re-pairing, a common problem with Bluetooth 4.0, its predecessor.
 It saves power by optimizing, wake, and sleep modes – while also being ENERGY STAR- certified.
 This could be up there with the best printer for Chromebook.

 Finding the best printer for computer will result in steady and trouble-free performance printing, copying, scanning, or faxing your essential documents, such as school assignments and company presentations.

 In determining the best printer for a computer to buy, you should consider all-in-one functionality, print speed, two-page printing options, and print-size compatibility.
 Solid printers allow for a combination of printing, copying, scanning, and faxing, spitting out printed paper at a rapid clip of at least 10 PPM (black) and 7 PPM (color).

-Our evaluation also prioritized printers for computers with smartphone compatibility, which allows for immediate retrieval of photos and documents from cloud services such as Onedrive, Google Drive, and Dropbox to print.
+Our evaluation also prioritized printers for computers with smartphone compatibility also called smart home printers which allow for immediate retrieval of photos and documents from cloud services such as Onedrive, Google Drive, and Dropbox to print.